omerkaya1/cuddly-broccoli/README.md

 Path composing conventions:
-    ?# - object keys are stringified numbers and we need to include them to converted objects ?* - object keys are names and we need to include them to converted objects ?#- - number is irrelevant and we can ditch them ?*- - name is irrelevant and we can ditch them
+    ?# - object keys are stringified numbers and we need to include them to converted objects ?* - object keys are names and we need to include them to converted objects ?#- - numbers are irrelevant and we can ditch them ?*- - names are irrelevant and we can ditch them
 Example:
     "example#.path*-.to*.object"
 ```